AlvarBer/Persimmon/docs/src/postmortem.md

 participants have remarked its usability, flexibility and potential.
-This seems to indicate that is is possible for small improvements on visual machine learning tools do make an impact on the user experience
+This seems to indicate that is is possible for small improvements on visual machine learning tools do make an impact on the user experience Features like the smart bubble that use introspection to suggest suitable blocks to connect leverage the type system to help the user create the pipelines faster and easier.

 This corresponds with the hypothesis of the project, as well as the objective that the system should not only make it hard or impossible to construct